Foebus/castsort/README.md

 To have a time complexity higher than O(n), the values must be in the same slot in a significant way recursively.
 To have a complexity of O(n*s), we thus need to have values recursively close s times.
 Depending on the representation of the values, this value may be limited.

+# Parallelism

+As this algorithm only focuses on the values, it is completely possible to fully parallelize the process.
+The interaction between the threads will occur in the writing of the extracted values (min and max), the number of values in each slot and in the update of the offset while the sorting occurs.
+If the algorithm is highly parallelized, the stability property is lost.

 # Big O